So you're thinking of adding a roo (or maybe two!) into your flock and you're trying to work out whether that would be a good thing?

 Of course, not every rooster is aggressive.
 But it is part of their DNA - it's what they're meant to do.

 And there are ways of controlling it, without doing any damage to the rooster.
-See this article for more details about this.
+I deal with that in detail, in my article about managing aggressive roosters.

 So all I'm saying is - think about it before you buy, or before you hatch.